muratk5n/thirdwave/en/README.md

 ---

-Annexation referandum (whose outcome will surprise noone I'm sure) and 300 K RU mobilisation.. why is that surprising?
+Annexation referandum (whose outcome will surely be a yes) and 300 K RU mobilisation.. why is that surprising?
 Ukraine is an existential issue for Russia.

 ---